-The statutory tax rate applicable to the subsidiaries located in the ROC is 17% in 2012, 2013 and 2014.
+The statutory tax rate applicable to the subsidiaries located in the ROC is 17%.
 An additional 10% corporate income tax is assessed on undistributed income for the entities in the ROC, but only to the extent such income is not distributed or set aside as legal reserve before the end of the following year.
 The 10% surtax is recorded in the period the income is earned, and the reduction in the surtax liability is recognized in the period the distribution to shareholders or the setting aside of legal reserve is finalized in the following year.

-In accordance with the ROC Statute for Upgrading Industries, Himax Taiwan's capital increases in September 2004 and June 2009 as well as Himax Semiconductor's newly incorporated investment in August 2004 and October 2009 related to the manufacturing of a newly designed TFT-LCD driver and were approved by the government authorities for tax exemptions as a result of investing in a newly emerging, important and strategic industry.
-Himax Taiwan's capital increase in November 2009 related to the electronic parts and components manufacturing was approved by the government authorities for tax exemptions.
+In accordance with the ROC Statute for Upgrading Industries, Himax Taiwan's capital increase in June 2009 as well as Himax Semiconductor's newly incorporated investment in August 2004 and October 2009 related to the manufacturing of a newly designed TFT-LCD driver and were approved by the government authorities for income tax exemptions as a result of investing in a newly emerging, important and strategic industry.
+Himax Taiwan's capital increase in November 2009 related to the electronic parts and components manufacturing was approved by the government authorities for income tax exemptions.
 The incremental income derived from selling the above new product is tax-exempt for a period of five years.

-The Company is entitled to the following tax exemptions:
+The Company is entitled to the following income tax exemptions:

-Date of investment Tax exemption period Himax Taiwan: September 20, 2004 January 1, 2008-December 31, 2012 June 5, 2009 January 1, 2014-December 31, 2018 November 12, 2009 January 1, 2014-December 31, 2018 Himax Semiconductor: • August 26, 2004 January 1, 2009-December 31, 2013 October 9, 2009 January 1, 2014-December 31, 2018
+Date of investment Tax exemption period Him.
+Tri Himax Taiwan: June 5, 2009 January 1, 2014-December 31, 2018 November 12, 2009 January 1, 2014-December 31, 2018 Himax Semiconductor: August 26, 2004 January 1, 2009-December 31, 2013 October 9, 2009 January 1, 2014-December 31, 2018

-The income tax exemption is \$2,921 thousand, \$2,392 thousand and \$2,843 thousand and the increase to basic and diluted earnings per ordinary share effect resulting from the income tax exemption is \$0.01, \$0.01 and \$0.01 for the years ended December 31, 2012, 2013 and 2014, respectively.
+The income tax exemption resulted in an income tax benefit of \$2,392 thousand, \$2,843 thousand and \$1,759 thousand and the increase to basic and diluted earnings per ordinary share effect resulting from the income tax exemption is \$0.01, \$0.01 and \$0.01 for the years ended December 31, 2013, 2014 and 2015, respectively.